 - AUSTSWIM Teacher of Swimming and Water Safety™ accreditation.

 - a reasonable level of fitness and swimming ability.

 The course consists of theory and practical components:

 - Theory component - topics may be offered through classroom attendance or selected topics via AUSTSWIM’s e-learning centre.

 - Practical component - involves swimming activities that may be carried out in shallow or deep water.

-- Safety and legal issues
+- Health, medical and safety issues

 To gain the accreditation, the following assessment components must be satisfactorily completed within 12 months of the course commencement date.